Azure/ADX-in-a-Day-Lab2/README.md

 ---
 #### Challenge 7, Task 3: Parse Key-Value pairs into separate columns 🎓
 Filter the rows for INGESTOR_GATEWAY component.
 In the 'Message' column, there are tables and formats.
 Let's extract that to discover if there any unknown formats.
-Write a query to parse these key-value pairs of 'table=format' in the 'Message' column.
+Write a query to parse these key-value pairs in the 'Message' column into 2 columns- table and format.

 Hint: Don't think about writing a REGEX.
 ADX can parse JSON, XML, URLs, IPv4s, and key-value pairs.